Hansi1007/cloud-security-xsuaa-integration/samples/spring-security-adc-usage/README.md

 ## [OPTIONAL] Configure the local environment
 You need to configure the Url of the Authorization Decision Controller (`ADC_URL`) as part of system environment variable or via the [application-uaamock.properties](src/main/resources/application-uaamock.properties).
-You can enter the url of the previous deployed ADC service or, alternatively you can refer to a ADC service that runs locally, e.g. in a docker container.
+You can enter the url of the ADC service that runs locally, e.g. in a docker container.

 ## [OPTIONAL] Test locally
 ```
+docker-compose up -d
 mvn spring-boot:run -Dspring-boot.run.profiles=cloud,uaamock
 ```